Kapiainen/Lauhdutin/Readme.md

 - Added support for .url shortcuts.
 - Added context menu option for manually executing the stopping bang that is defined in the settings.
 - Added support for command line arguments in Windows shortcuts.
+- Added support for Battle.net games (not for classic games at the moment).
+- Added `battlenet:` filter.
+- Added setting for paths to folders containing Battle.net games.

 **Version 2.3.0 - 2017/02/19:**
 - Added overlay art for generic errors.